-You’ll find that we stock many brands of acrylic paints, some from niche brands and some from famous brands you’ll no doubt have heard of.
-This means that we stock paint for every experience level, from student level acrylic paints to professional level acrylics.
-See below for some of the acrylic paint brands we stock at Cowling & Wilcox.
+You’ll find that we stock many acrylic paints, some from niche brands and some from famous brands you’ll no doubt have heard of.
+This means that we stock paint for every experience level, from student level to professional level.
+See below for some of the brands we stock at Cowling & Wilcox.

-Daler-Rowney: Daler-Rowney are a renown art brand, known for making quality art products across the spectrum, from acrylic paints to pencils.
-Daler-Rowney are responsible for one of the most well-known and beloved acrylic paint lines - System 3 Acrylics.
-They are an affordable acrylic paint that does not compromise when it comes to quality.
+Daler-Rowney: Daler-Rowney are a renowned art brand, known for making quality art products across the spectrum, from acrylic paints to pencils.
+Daler-Rowney is responsible for one of the most well-known and beloved acrylic paint lines - System 3 Acrylics.
+They are affordable paints that do not compromise when it comes to quality.
 Daler-Rowney also manufactures Graduate Acrylic.

-Windsor & Newton: Another heritage brand that is responsible for bringing us some of the most coveted art products known today.
-Their range of acrylic paints include Galeria Acrylics as well as the Winsor & Newton Professional Acrylic line.
+Winsor & Newton: Another heritage brand that is responsible for bringing us some of the most coveted art products known today.
+Their range of acrylic paints includes Galeria Acrylics as well as the Winsor & Newton Professional Acrylic line.